-Founded by a group of caring people cooking meals in a church kitchen for seven of their friends living with HIV/AIDS.
+Food Outreach was founded by a group of caring individuals cooking meals for seven of their friends living with HIV/AIDS.

-Opened a satellite grocery offering a variety of staple items to a client list that has grown well into the hundreds.
+The agency opened a satellite grocery center offering a variety of staple items to a client list that had grown well into the hundreds.

-Consolidated its frozen prepared meal and grocery program to one 10,000 square foot facility in midtown St. Louis – complete with an industrial quality kitchen and grocery center – providing a convenient one-stop service center.
+Food Outreach consolidated its Medically Tailored Meals and Grocery Program into one 10,000 square foot facility in midtown St. Louis – complete with an industrial quality kitchen and grocery center – providing a convenient one-stop service center.

-Implemented a Van Delivery Program to provide healthy meals to clients too sick to visit us.
+Food Outreach’s Client Services team launches a Meal Home Delivery Program to provide healthy meals to clients too sick to visit us.

-Following a pilot program with The Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine, expanded its mission to provide services to low-income cancer patients by a unanimous vote from the Board.
+Following a pilot program with The Alvin J. Siteman Cancer Center at Barnes-Jewish Hospital and Washington University School of Medicine, Food Outreach expanded its mission to provide services to individuals diagnosed with cancer.

 Food Outreach was presented with an award for “Health Advocate of the Year” by the City of St. Louis Community Development Administration.

-Food Outreach was selected as a “Harkin on Wellness Designee” by the Harkin Institute at Drake University.
+The agency was also selected as a “Harkin on Wellness Designee” by the Harkin Institute at Drake University.
 The Harkin Institute believes that innovative and progressive wellness and nutrition initiatives that utilize a Food Is Medicine approach (e.g., systems approach to food and nutrition issues) have a larger impact on the complex health challenges we face today.
 Furthermore, they believe effective policy system level, and environmental change is necessary to accelerate the adoption, effectiveness, and sustainability of food and nutrition programs.

 Food Outreach’s Meal Home Delivery Program was expanded to over 350 clients compared to 40 clients prior to the pandemic.